Bentleigh West Primary School

 Bentleigh West Primary School is a government primary school located in the suburb of Bentleigh in the City of Glen Eira, about 13 km out of Melbourne's city centre, in the state of Victoria, Australia.

 The school has won a number of environmental awards.
-As of 2023 the principal is Steven Capp.
+As of 2023 the principal is Sarah Asome.

 History

 The school was established in the 1930s and named Bentleigh West, despite the lack of a suburb of that name, as it was considered more fashionable to live on the western side of Bentleigh (west of the Frankston railway line), closer to Brighton East and Brighton than the other side of the line.

 Major building works were finished in late 2010.